What is specdriven?

 Get the manifest

-curl https://specdriven.sh/api/content/skill/code-reviewer/manifestReturns the list of files in the skill bundle (excluding the catalog-only metadata sidecar) and their sizes.
+curl https://specdriven.sh/api/content/nextjs-saas/manifestReturns the list of files in the spec bundle (excluding the catalog-only metadata sidecar) and their sizes.

 Download a file